I constantly shake my head at the audacity I seem to have in attempting to write a novel. Historical Fiction no less!

 He stood a short distance from the cross where a young man hung dying.
-He did not know his name but knew that he had been found guilty of treason and therefore, was summarily sentenced to death.
-It was all too easy to be charged with treason in Roman-occupied territory.
+He did not know his name, but knew that he had been found guilty of treason and therefore was summarily sentenced to death.
+It was all too easy to be charged with treason in Roman occupied territory.
 Ridiculously easy; and Judea was no less so than in Rome itself.

-As First Javelin Designate, Darius Vitus Tacitus was the Chief Centurion under the banner of Caesar Agustus’ 1st Imperial Calvary.
-Arguably the most battle hardened Legion in all of the Roman Empire.
-Initially, Darius thought the deployment of an entire compliment of 6000 seasoned troops to this backwoods piece of land was overkill; but time spent here had proven otherwise.
-Almost three years ago, he had received orders from Rome to march from Caesarea, their original headquarters on the Mediterranean coast, to Judea; ostensibly to maintain law and order due to rampant insurrections within the Judean borders.
+As First Javelin Designate, Darius Vitus Tacitus was the Chief Centurion under the banner of Caesar Agustus’ 1st Imperial Calvary; arguably the most battle hardened Legion in all of the Roman Empire.
+Initially Darius thought the deployment of an entire compliment of 6000 seasoned troops to this backwoods piece of land was overkill; but time spent here had proven otherwise.
+Almost three years ago, he had received orders from Rome to march from Caesarea, their original headquarters on the Mediterranean coast, to Judea; ostensibly to maintain law and order, due to rampant insurrections within the Judean borders.

 The additional responsibility for carrying out the decrees of punishment for convicted criminals also rested with his detachment.
-It was unpleasant business: not that he was in any way squeamish.
+It was unpleasant business; not that he was in any way squeamish.
 He had risen through the ranks of the Legionnaires as a lowly foot soldier, surviving countless brutal and bloody campaigns on diverse fronts to get to his current position as an Imperial Roman Officer.
-No, the distaste he felt was borne out of the fact that he was a trained warrior.
+No, the distaste he felt was borne out of the fact that he was trained as a warrior.
 His skills were wasted as an executioner.
 Where was the honour in that?
 He had lost count a long time ago of how many crucifixions he had overseen.
 Since being assigned to the Garrison at Jerusalem these past three years, Pontius Pilate had kept them busy by greasing his unchecked lust for power and dominance with the blood of these people.